Health officials are investigating 450 cases of serious lung illness linked to vaping

 The chemical is an oil derived from vitamin E. Investigators at the U.S. Food and Drug Administration found the oil in cannabis products in samples collected from patients who fell ill across the United States.
 FDA officials shared that information with state health officials during a telephone briefing this week, according to several officials who took part in the call.

-Officials on a press call Friday said vitamin E acetate is still under investigation.
+Officials on Friday’s press call said vitamin E acetate is still under investigation.
 The Centers for Disease Control and Prevention has not made any conclusions about the role of vitamin E acetate in these lung illness reports.

 In the meantime, “people should consider not using e-cigarette products,” officials recommend.